-I am currently Maître de Conférences (Assistant Professor with tenure) of computer science at Aix-Marseille University.
+I am currently Maître de Conférences (Assistant Professor with tenure) of computer science at Aix-Marseille University, in the NLP group (TALEP).

-I am also a Research Fellow at the Institute of Language, Communication and the Brain (ILCB) — of which I am also a member of the governing board.
+I am also a Researcher at the Institute of Language, Communication and the Brain (ILCB) — of which I am also a member of the governing board.

 Founder of the Computational Communicative Development team (CoCoDev), where we study children's communicative development in natural, interactive, and multimodal contexts.